 • Gregory Smith: Mr. Smith has been a member of the Board and Chairman of the Audit Committee since December 2009 and is a Chartered Accountant and President of Oakridge Financial Management Inc., a provider of financial and management consulting services to private and public companies.
 He is also the CFO and a director of Maglin Site Furniture Inc., a corporation that manufacturers and distributes public site furniture primarily in Canada and the United States.
-He is currently a director and chairman of the audit committee of Armistice Resources Corp and a director of a number of private corporations.
+He is currently a director and chairman of the audit committee of Kerr Mines Inc., a director of Molopo Energy Limited, an Australian public listed company and a director of a number of private corporations.
 He is a past director and audit committee chairman of a number of public and private resource corporations, including director and chairman of the audit committees of TriWestern Energy Inc., Manson Creek Resources Ltd., CDG Investments Inc. and Tyler Resources Inc. Mr. Smith was admitted to the Institute of Chartered Accountants of Alberta in 1975 and holds a Bachelor of Commerce degree from the University of Calgary.

-- Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 35 year's experience in both the Canadian and international oil and gas industries.
-Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd. and Penn West Petroleum Ltd. He is also currently a Managing Director of JOG Capital Inc. a private equity oil and gas investment firm located in Calgary Alberta.
+- Daryl Gilbert: Mr. Gilbert has been a member of the Board since September 2007 and is a Professional Petroleum Engineer with over 40 years' experience in both the Canadian and international oil and gas industries.
+Mr. Gilbert serves as a director of several energy related public entities in addition to Falcon including AltaGas Ltd. and Cequence Energy Ltd. He is also currently a Managing Director of JOG Capital Inc. a private equity oil and gas investment firm located in Calgary Alberta.
 The greater part of Mr. Gilbert's career was spent in the independent energy evaluation consulting sector.
-In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. ("GLJ") where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
-Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta, the Society of Petroleum Engineers and the Society of Petroleum Engineers. - Igor Akhmerov: Mr. Akhmerov has been a member of the Board since December 2010.
+In 1979, he joined the predecessor oil and gas engineering and geological firm which became Gilbert Laustsen Jung Associates Ltd. (GLJ) where he served as a Principal Officer beginning in 1988 and as President and Chief Executive Officer from 1994 through to his retirement from consulting in 2005.
+Mr. Gilbert has a BSc from the University of Manitoba in Civil Engineering and is a member of the Association of Petroleum Engineers, and Geoscientists of Alberta, the Society of Petroleum Engineers and the Society of Petroleum Evaluation Engineers. - Igor Akhmerov: Mr. Akhmerov has been a member of the Board since December 2010.
 He was also on the Board from September 2007 until May 2008.
 Mr. Akhmerov graduated from the Moscow Institute of Management in 1989, Wharton Business School in 1995, and Lauder Institute of Business and International Relations, also in 1995.
-From 1989 through 1993 Mr. Akhmerov worked at the Moscow office of Bain & Company, specialised in privatisation and banking.
-After graduation from Wharton Business School, Mr. Akhmerov joined the Boston office of Bain & Company.
-In 1998 Mr. Akhmerov returned to Russia and joined Sputnik Group, the largest Russian private equity investment group, as a partner.
-In 2001 he moved to TNK as First Vice President for planning, budgeting, investment governance, taxes, and reporting.
-From 2004 until 2006 he served as chief financial officer of Renova Group.
-He has served as Chief Executive Officer of Avelar Energy Group since 2007.
+From 1995 through 2003 Mr. Akhmerov worked at Bain & Company as consultant, Sputnik Group as partner and TNK as First Vice President.
+From 2004 until 2006 he served as CFO of Renova Group.
+He has served as Chief Executive Officer of Avelar Energy Group from 2007 to July 2014.
+Mr. Akhmerov currently holds the position of CEO of Hevel LLC.